This story was first published on 28 October 2022.

 5. Because I Love You

-Wrapping up this list is this underrated film starring Cha Tae-Hyun as talented songwriter Jin Lee-Hyung.
+Fifth on this list is this underrated film starring Cha Tae-Hyun as talented songwriter Jin Lee-Hyung.
 Because of an accident, Lee-Hyung’s spirit starts wandering and he discovers that he’s now able to take over people’s bodies.
 Scully (Kim Yoo-Jung) is a high school student who ends up helping Lee-Hyung’s soul.
 Together, they help people who are struggling to reach their dreams related to music and performing.

 Why you should watch it: This film will make you laugh, cry, and feel for the characters.
 There are no boring scenes and the performances really make the story shine.
 It’s definitely not the usual genre that people seek when they think of Kim Yoo-Jung, but we’re telling you that this is a gem worth watching and that it deserves more recognition than it's getting.